 During scenario execution, Astra LoadTest records the performance of the application under different loads.
 You use Astra LoadTest's graphs and reports to analyze the application's performance.
-For more information about Astra LoadTest's reports and graphs, see Chapter 18, Understanding Astra LoadTest Analysis.
+For more information about Astra LoadTest's reports and graphs, see the Astra LoadTest Analysis User's Guide.